top of page

 One reason is of course cost.
 The Basque Government invested $100 million in building their Guggenheim, and a further $20 million on artworks purchased from the Solomon R. Guggenheim Foundation to fill it.
 With cultural budgets increasingly under pressure, no wonder cities are looking for alternatives.

 This is where the virtual museum or exhibition seems to be coming into its own.
-It is almost impossible these days to visit a major city without Seeing at least one immersive exhibition by Dali, Van Gogh or Picasso.
+It is almost impossible these days to visit a major city without seeing at least one immersive exhibition by Dali, Van Gogh or Picasso.
 The Van Gogh Immersive Experience in Shoreditch, London, features two-storey projections of his greatest works with ‘ethereal soundscapes’ to accompany your journey.
 This is just one of the many immersive exhibitions being organised in the British capital this year.

 The new virtual equivalent of the Guggenheim empire is TeamLab, which has been installing digital art exhibitions in cities such as Los Angeles, Sydney, New York and Istanbul.
 The scale of these installations is growing as the pockets of the sponsors deepen.
 The digital art museum Borderless in Tokyo covers 5,000 square meters and attracted 2.3 million visitors when it first opened.
 Even bigger venues are now opening: the Jeddah teamLab museum will cover 10,000 square meters.